• Gluten-Free Recipes

 Instructions

 • When ready to bake, preheat oven to 350° F and line two baking sheets with parchment paper.
-Place powdered sugar in a bowl.
+Place 1 cup powdered sugar in a bowl.

 • Remove the dough from the fridge and roll into 1-inch balls.
-Roll in sugar and place on baking sheet 1- inch apart.
-Place in the oven and bake for four minutes; then rotate sheets and bake cookies until they are golden, firm at the edges, and slighly cracked on top, another 3-5 minutes.
-Remove from oven, let cool on the sheet, and dust with more powdered sugar before serving.
+Roll in sugar and place on the baking sheets about 1 inch apart.
+Place in the oven and bake for about 15 minutes.
+Remove from oven, let cool on the baking sheets for 5 minutes, then cool completely on a wire rack.

 Nutrition